What to do After You’re Pulled Over For a DUI

-You’ve been charged with a DUI, and whether you’re guilty or not, such an accusation is certainly cause for concern.
+You’ve been charged with a DUI, and whether you’re guilty or not, such an accusation is certainly causing for concern.
 Once you’ve been arrested and the charge has been officially made, what should you do next?
 First, attend to the legal proceedings.
 Follow these four steps to help you leap this hurdle and get your life back in order.

 Step 1: Keep Your Mouth Shut From the Beginning!

 Blabbing about anything after your DUI arrest is a mistake.
 As your Miranda Rights clearly dictate, “Anything you say can and will be used against you in a court of law.”
-Even if you think that what you’re saying will help you, remember that words can often be twisted or conveyed differently than intended, so from a legal standpoint, it’s best not to say anything at all until you have a lawyer.
+Even if you think what you’re saying will help you, remember that words can often be twisted or conveyed differently than intended, so from a legal standpoint, it’s best not to say anything until you have a lawyer.

 Step 2: Get a Great DUI Lawyer